-- Gate volunteers will assist with the following: - Verify your ID (Element 11 is an all ages event; ID is required to prove your age) Check/scan your tickets - Direct you to will call to pick up tickets - Give you a wrist band and help you put it on (Don't lose or remove this; it's proof you paid!) - Answer basic questions and give you the What/Where/When guide and map - Perform a Vehicle Check - Answer any questions you have - After that's all said and done, it's off to the Greeters! • Please be aware that your vehicle will be inspected at the gate. - Notes: Service animals for participants with disabilities are welcome.
+Gate volunteers will assist with the following:

+- Verify your ID (Element 11 is an all ages event; ID is required) - Check/scan your tickets - Direct you to will call to pick up tickets - Give you a wrist band (Don't lose or remove this; it's proof you paid!) - Answer questions and give you the What/Where/When guide and map - Perform a Vehicle Check - Answer any questions you have - After that's all said and done, it's off to the Greeters! - Please be aware that your vehicle will be inspected at the gate.

+• Notes: Service animals for participants with disabilities are welcome.
 This does not include 'Therapy animals' and 'emotional support animals."